makenew/python-app/README.rst

 - Publishing to PyPI_.
 - Secure dependency management with Poetry_.
-- `Alpine Linux`_ based multi-stage Docker_ builds for optimized production images.
+- Multi-stage Docker_ builds for optimized production images.
 - Images tagged using package version and commit checksum.
 - Images pushed to `GitHub Container Registry`_.
 - Standardized JSON logging with structlog_.